OFFLINE-GmbH/oc-mall-plugin/docs/guide/components/product.md

 information and stock values are displayed.
 The title, description and product images remain unchanged.
 Set this property to true if you need the whole page to update.

+### `filterOutOfStock` (boolean)

+By default, the component will display all available variants.

+Set this property to true to only display variants that are in stock.

 ### `currentVariantReviewsOnly` (boolean)

 If Reviews are enabled, display only Reviews for the currently viewed Variant.